Nifemi25/DSA-Palmora-project-/README.md

 ## Project Topic: Palmora Group HR Analysis

 ### Project overview
 The analysis was initiated a reputational crisis related to gender disparity.
-It required cleaning and preprocessing the HR dataset, analyzing gender distribution across departments and regions, evaluating compliance with new salary regulations, visualizing salary distribution in $10,000 bands, Calculating employee bonuses based on performance ratings
+It required cleaning and preprocessing the HR dataset, analyzing gender distribution across departments and regions, evaluating compliance with new salary regulations, visualizing salary distribution in $10,000 bands, Calculating employee bonuses based on performance ratings.

+### Tools used
+- Power query